jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 want to use it for production usecases.
 There are two possible extensions that make vertex elimination applicable to a wider range of problems.

-1. **Support for Vectors** In many modern applications, the function $f$ will have vector- or tensor-valued inputs, e.g. a neural network.
+1. **Support for Vectors and Tensors** In many modern applications, the function $f$ will have vector- or tensor-valued inputs, e.g. a neural network.
 While it would be mathematically possible to treat every value as a single input value, this would be cumbersome to do.
 A more viable approach instead would be to allow vertices to have vector- and